Study Abroad Program Overview

 UC Center Paris

-The French and European Studies program in Paris is specially designed for UC students and taught by faculty from local universities in Paris.
+The French and European Studies program is specially designed for UC students and taught by faculty from local universities in Paris.
 The program is administered jointly by UCEAP and ACCENT (International Consortium for Academic Programs Abroad).
-Staff at the UC Center will help advise you on academic matters and provide information on cultural and social activities.

 Participation in UCEAP is a great value!
 The cost of studying abroad on UCEAP programs is typically less than that of non-UC study abroad programs.
 The dollar figures listed in the chart below represent an estimate of: 1) the UCEAP fees for the current year, and 2) the additional amount needed to cover your living expenses in this location.
 Estimates for personal travel, entertainment and Non-Resident (out of state) Fees are not included.